 Before You Go

 Opening Times: Open 10am to 6pm during British Summer Time, and 10am to 4pm during Greenwich Mean Time - see more details.

 Parking: No parking on site but charged public parking, not managed by English Heritage, is available close by at the railway station or in the town centre.
 There is very limited on-street parking on White Hill and nearby streets but please park with consideration for residents and other road users.

 Access: The main path into and through the castle is surfaced with gravel but is suitable for buggies and wheelchairs.
-There are some steps up onto the earthworks.
+There are steps up onto the earthworks and the motte.

 Facilities: There are no facilities on site but it is close to Berkhamsted town centre.
 The castle is next to the rear entrance of Berkhamsted railway station and there are toilets at the station.